 When you look at the migration situation, especially across Europe, you see a great many people coming out of conflict from states such as Libya and Syria.

 They’re crossing the oceans and going into Europe and even though Europe is relatively well off, with high development and strong economies in many areas, it’s still about people.
 It’s about dealing with people who are displaced and situations that are not normal.

-It’s an unprecedented situation with the United Nations High Commissioner for Refugees (UNHCR) reporting earlier this year that global forced displacement has hit a record high.
+It’s an unprecedented situation with the United Nations High Commissioner for Refugees (UNHCR) reporting in 2016 that global forced displacement has hit a record high.
 Over 60 million people are displaced around the world, as reported in this article from the UNHCR website.

 As the world becomes more complex it appears that we want to set up more rules and regulations to protect ourselves, whether by protecting borders or claiming we are a people of a particular nation and our rights come first.
 We are becoming more inward-looking than outward-looking.

 While politics and the sheer numbers of people involved compound the complexity of the situation, we are also being bombarded with information daily.
 Some is accurate, some is wildly inaccurate, and there is a fair share of propaganda from most viewpoints.